 - Focus on writing in your high school classes.
 The best thing to do is excel in your classes—particularly those in English and literature.
 These are seen as placeholders for your essay-writing skills.
 Basically by foregoing your essay, the school is looking more closely at your grades in classes where you have done some writing to prove that you are adept enough to join their program.

 - Secure solid recommendations.
-Though some colleges do not require recommendations either, if they do, make sure your recommendations are from the best possible people for you.
+Though some colleges do not require recommendations either, if they do, figure out who and how to ask for them.
 Find people who know you well and can speak to who you really are as well as your accomplishments (it doesn’t hurt if those people also happen to be community MVPs—but remember that a good, personal recommendation is way better than a generic one from a state senator who doesn’t know you at all).
 Without an application essay, you don’t have a place to really talk about your extracurricular leadership, so make sure your recommenders discuss this aspect of your life.

 - Have a killer résumé.
 Another aspect of the essay is that it allows you to promote your extracurricular prowess—something that is left out of a standardized test score.
 Many students have the option of submitting a résumé with their college applications as a supplement, but they still submit pretty weak ones, often because they either don’t know how to put one together or they feel it’s not important.
 Do some research, get a solid template and make sure your résumé is well balanced with accomplishments, not too long (one page is best), and free of typos and construction errors.
 If the college asks only for an “activity listing,” make sure your accomplishments shine through.